shotover/shotover-proxy/docs/src/transforms.md

     # Flush when the buffer holds at least this many messages (optional if millis is set).
     flush_when_buffered_message_count: 2000

-    # Milliseconds since last flush; optional if count is set.
-Must be > 0 to enable the timer.
+    # Max time partial batches may wait (ms); optional if count is set.
+Must be > 0 when set.
     flush_when_millis_since_last_flush: 10000
 ```